 Multidiscipline Multibody Dynamics

-MD Adams is a mechanical systems analysis software built on MSC’s multidiscipline (MD) CAE framework.
+MD Adams is a mechanical systems analysis software built on Hexagon’s multidiscipline (MD) CAE framework.
 MD Adams integrates mechanical components, pneumatics, hydraulics, electronics, and control systems technologies to enable engineers to build and test virtual prototypes that accurately account for the interactions between these subsystems.

 Product manufacturers often struggle to understand true system performance until very late in the design process.
 Mechanical, electrical, and other subsystems are validated against their specific requirements within the systems engineering process, but full-system testing and validation comes late, leading to rework and design changes that are riskier and more costly than those made early on.